Which of the following differs between job costing and process co... | Study Prep in Pearson+

 1

-Understand the key difference between job costing and process costing: Job costing assigns costs to specific jobs or projects, while process costing assigns costs to processes or departments for mass production of similar items.
+Understand the key difference between job costing and process costing: Job costing assigns costs to specific jobs or projects, while process costing accumulates costs for continuous production processes and assigns them to units of output.

-Recognize that the method of assigning costs to products is the primary distinction between the two systems.
-Job costing uses individual job cost sheets, whereas process costing uses departmental cost summaries.
+Recognize that the use of financial statements, adherence to GAAP, and recording cash receipts/disbursements are common requirements for both costing methods and do not differ significantly.

-Note that both job costing and process costing require recording revenues, using financial statements, and tracking cash flows.
-These aspects are common to both systems and are not the differentiating factor.
+Focus on the method of accumulating and assigning costs to products, as this is the primary distinction between job costing and process costing.

-Focus on the concept that job costing is suitable for customized or unique products, while process costing is ideal for homogeneous products produced in continuous processes.
+In job costing, costs are tracked for individual jobs or batches, often using job cost sheets to record direct materials, direct labor, and allocated overhead for each job.

-Conclude that the correct answer is 'The method of assigning costs to products,' as this is the fundamental difference between job costing and process costing.
+In process costing, costs are accumulated by department or process for a period of time and then averaged over all units produced, often using production reports to assign costs to units based on equivalent units of production.

 Watch next